Abdulbasir456/social-media-app/docs/README.md

 ## Project Status

-Currently in development (working on core features and layout)
+Currently in development (working on core features and layout) Currently in development.
+User registration completed; working on login and authentication flow.

 ## Folder Structure

 ## Setup Instructions
 **Clone the repository:** `git clone <repository-url>`